guardian/prosemirror-typerighter/docs/classes/typerighteradapter.md

 # Class: TyperighterAdapter

-An adapter for the Typerighter service.
+A MatcherAdapter for the Typerighter remote service.

 ## Hierarchy